Michael-Elrod-dev/Helldivers2-DQN/README.md

 # Helldivers 2 V.S.
 Deep Q-Networks (DQN)

 This project implements an image classification system using Deep Q-Networks (DQN) with prioritized experience replay.
-The goal is to train a convolutional neural network (CNN) to classify images into one of four categories: left, right, up, or down and then convert those classifications into in-game actions.
+The goal is to train a convolutional neural network to classify images into one of four categories: left, right, up, or down and then convert those classifications into in-game actions.

 ## Project Structure

 The project consists of the following files:
-- `main.py`: The main script that orchestrates the training and testing process.
+- `train.py`: The main script that orchestrates the training and testing process.
+- `args.py`: List of settings for the model and environment
 - `model.py`: Defines the CNN architecture used for image classification.
 - `network.py`: Implements the DQN algorithm with prioritized experience replay.
 - `logger.py`: Handles logging of training and testing metrics using Weights and Biases (wandb).